Computer file: Protection

 Many modern computer systems provide methods for protecting files against accidental and deliberate damage.
 Computers that allow for multiple users implement file permissions to control who may or may not modify, delete, or create files and folders.
-For example, a given user may be granted only permission to read a file or folder, but not to modify or delete it; or a user may be given permission to read and modify files or folders, but not to execute them.
+For example, a given user may be granted only permission to read a file or folder, but not to modify or delete it; alternatively, a user may be given permission to read and modify files or folders, but not to execute them.
 Permissions may also be used to allow only certain users to see the contents of a file or folder.
 Permissions protect against unauthorized tampering or destruction of information in files, and keep private information confidential from unauthorized users.

 Another protection mechanism implemented in many computers is a read-only flag.
 When this flag is turned on for a file (which can be accomplished by a computer program or by a human user), the file can be examined, but it cannot be modified.
 This flag is useful for critical information that must not be modified or erased, such as special files that are used only by internal parts of the computer system.
 Some systems also include a hidden flag to make certain files invisible; this flag is used by the computer system to hide essential system files that users should not alter.

 Storage

 Any file that has any useful purpose must have some physical manifestation.
-That is, a file (an abstract concept) in a real computer system must have a real physical analogue if it is to exist at all.
+A file (an abstract concept) in a real computer system must have a real physical analogue if it is to exist at all.

 In physical terms, most computer files are stored on some type of data storage device.
 For example, most operating systems store files on a hard disk.
 Hard disks have been the ubiquitous form of non-volatile storage since the early 1960s.
 Where files contain only temporary information, they may be stored in RAM.
 Computer files can be also stored on other media in some cases, such as magnetic tapes, compact discs, Digital Versatile Discs, Zip drives, USB flash drives, etc. The use of solid state drives is also beginning to rival the hard disk drive.

 In Unix-like operating systems, many files have no associated physical storage device.
 Examples are /dev/null and most files under directories /dev, /proc and /sys.
 These are virtual files: they exist as objects within the operating system kernel.

 As seen by a running user program, files are usually represented either by a file control block or by a file handle.
 A file control block (FCB) is an area of memory which is manipulated to establish a filename etc. and then passed to the operating system as a parameter; it was used by older IBM operating systems and early PC operating systems including CP/M and early versions of MS-DOS.
 A file handle is generally either an opaque data type or an integer; it was introduced in around 1961 by the ALGOL-based Burroughs MCP running on the Burroughs B5000 but is now ubiquitous.